threefoldtech/devxdao_grant/content/grant36_cloud/grant.md

     - base on ETA (CasperLabs) input, design capacity size and geographic location and distribution requirement
     - agree with CasperLabs which POC/Operational partners are to be included in this capacity

-> Change to this original milestone is that we will do a train the trainer program with CasperLabs or partnes companies to make them self sufficient in taking the 1-click solution forward by themselves and make this work for many different type of blockchain nodes.
+> Change to this original milestone is that we will do a train the trainer program with CasperLabs or partners companies to make them self sufficient in taking the 1-click solution forward by themselves and make this work for many different type of blockchain nodes.

 ### Acceptance Criteria: